Parliamentary.ai

 Description

-The bill ensures that peerages currently in abeyance (suspended due to multiple potential heirs) will be resolved according to the new universal rule of succession.
+• Peerages in Abeyance: Peerages currently in abeyance (suspended because of multiple claimants) will be awarded according to the new universal rule of succession.

-The bill specifically states it will not affect the succession to the Crown, other existing titles held by the Queen, or the inheritance of other property (land, etc.).
-Past successions remain unaffected.
+• Exceptions: The bill explicitly states it does not affect succession to the Crown, other titles held by the monarch, or the inheritance of land or personal property.

 Government Spending